 Temporary accommodation must provide adequate space and room standards for the customer and be fit to occupy.
 If self-contained accommodation is provided customers will typically be expected to use a living room as a bedroom.
 If there are any concerns raised regarding the condition of the temporary accommodation these will be raised with the accommodation provider to investigate and resolve.
-The quality of the decoration/furniture, the layout/type of accommodation, provision of parking and access to a garden are not in themselves acceptable reasons for refusal.
+The quality of the decoration/furniture, the layout/type of accommodation, provision of parking and access to a garden are not ordinarily acceptable reasons for refusal.
+However, personal circumstances of the household will be taken into account.